-Perhaps part of the problem stems from the medical model out of which modern psychiatry grew.
-The old medical perspective did not understand a person’s condition in terms of degree or continuum.
-Instead it bifurcated a person’s condition into two groups: well or sick.
-Likewise many have come to think about mental health as a matter of two exclusive categories i.e. sane or insane (psychotic) .
+Perhaps part of the problem stems from the bifurcated way we have come to think about mental health and mental illness, i.e. that one is either sane or insane (psychotic).
 The very fear and stigma of insanity has caused many folks to avoid seeking help or even talking about anything to do with psychological problems.
 In fact, while there are rare psychotic disorders, most of the folks who suffer from emotional difficulties are quite sane.

 New brain research has shown emotional problems are much more fluid than previously recognized and that emotional trauma can disrupt neuro-pathways and interfere with our ability to be logical and use good judgment.
 These findings have implications for the way we understand and conceptualize psychological disorders.
 Rather than seeing mental illness in a static way or in either-or terms, a better way to conceptualize and measure mental health is to see it on a continuum which runs from complete rationality on one end of the spectrum to complete irrationality on the other.
 Mental health and illness, then, may be seen as relative and contextual notions wherein healthier means more rational and ill means less rational.